-However, if you’re just starting out, you’ll have to take a deeper dive into the costs and perceived value of your courses to set pricing.
-And, you’ll want to do this early in the game (as soon as you’ve developed the concept of your first course), to ensure the course you build and the price you set are in lockstep throughout the process.
+However, if you’re just starting, you’ll have to take a deeper dive into the costs and perceived value of your courses to set pricing.
+And, you’ll want to do this early in the game (as soon as you’ve developed the concept of your first course), to ensure the course you build and the price you set is in lockstep throughout the process.

 With that in mind, let’s walk through three considerations to keep in mind when pricing your online courses.

 Creation Costs: What is the cost of online course development?